QuantumWizard888/helios-temp-sensor-monitor/README.md

 ## Known issues/problems

-- Not all fullscreen apps support this widget
+- No fullscreen applications support
 - Low sensors text rendering quality (may consider increasing the size of it)

 ## Dependencies